adjust/xamarin_sdk/doc/android/android.md

 Please make sure to consider our [applicable attribution data policies.][attribution-data]

-1. Make your Application class to implement `IOnAttributionChangedListener` interface.
+1. Implement the `IOnAttributionChangedListener` interface in your Application class.

 	```csharp
 	[Application (AllowBackup = true)]